markosluga/kolla-fountain/README.md

 * Change the IP address to an availabe address on your adapter at line 8 in kolla-shaker.sh

 `sudo sed -i "31i kolla_internal_vip_address: \"172.20.208.200\" " /etc/kolla/globals.yml`

+* Change the neutron_external adapters to your physical devices.

 ## kolla-post-install.sh